mhmmdkaysa/MagelangCityLaborMarketAnalysis/README.md

 # 📊 Labor Market Analysis - Magelang City

 Welcome to the Magelang City Labor Market Analysis repository!
 This project contains the complete data analysis process behind my article, "Mendengarkan Bisikan Industri: Analisis Big Data untuk Masa Depan Tenaga Kerja Kota Magelang".
 This research was proudly nominated for 1st place in a statistical article competition held by the Magelang City Office of Communication, Information, and Statistics (Diskominsta).
-You can read my article in the link below:
+You can read my article in this link: uns.id/MagelangLaborMarketAnalysis

-uns.id/MagelangLaborMarketAnalysis

 This repository is meant to: